The Upkeep Restoration Protocol: A Layton-Specific Approach to Water Damage

 Step 5: Post-Drying Sanitization & Air Quality Control

 Once materials are verified as dry, we focus on sanitation.
 For Category 2 or 3 water (grey or black water), we apply an EPA-registered antimicrobial agent to affected surfaces to prevent microbial growth.
-To address airborne particulates and odors, we use Dri-Eaz DefendAir HEPA 700 air scrubbers, which capture 99.97% of airborne particles down to 0.3 microns.
+To address airborne particulates and odors, we use Dri-Eaz DefendAir HEPA 700 air scrubbers as part of our HEPA air scrubbing and filtration service, which captures 99.97% of airborne particles down to 0.3 microns.
 This is a critical step after any water loss to ensure the indoor air quality is safe for your family.
-Additional services like odor removal and mold remediation are also available.
+Additional services like post-flood odor removal services and professional mold remediation are also available.

 Step 6: Reconstruction & Repair: Returning Your Property to Pre-Loss Condition

 Our mission ends only when your property is fully restored.
-Operating under our state license [insert your Utah contractor license number], our reconstruction team handles everything from replacing drywall and insulation to installing new flooring and cabinetry.
+Operating under our state license 920347-5501, our reconstruction team handles everything from drywall repair and replacement and insulation to flooring removal and replacement and cabinetry.
+We also coordinate contents cleaning and pack-out services to return your personal belongings to pre-loss condition alongside the property itself.
 We document every repair to provide your insurance adjuster with the necessary evidence for your claim.
 Our goal is to make the property feel like the damage never happened.
 Learn more about our reconstruction services and insurance claims assistance.

 Why Our Process is Different for Layton’s Unique Challenges